-As of April 1, 2009, we had 53 full-time employees, which includes 26 hospital sales force representatives and district managers.
+As of July 1, 2009, we had 59 full-time employees, which includes 30 hospital sales force representatives and managers.
+In connection with the commercial launch of Caldolor, we expect to add an additional 47 hospital sales force representatives.
 We may need to continue to expand our managerial, operational, financial and other resources in order to increase our marketing efforts with regard to our currently marketed products, continue our business development and product development activities and commercialize our product candidates.
-We have experienced, and may continue to experience, rapid growth in the scope of our operations in connection with the commercial launch of new products.
+We have experienced, and may continue to experience, rapid growth in the scope of our operations in connection with the commercial launch of new products, including Caldolor.
 Our financial performance will depend, in part, on our ability to manage any such growth effectively.
 Our management, personnel, systems and facilities currently in place may not be adequate to support this future growth.